Wal-Mart Stores, Inc. (WMT). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: WMT is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: Costco Wholesale Corporation (COST) with a 1.1% yield, Target Corp.
-(TGT) with a 2.8% yield and PriceSmart Inc. (PSMT) with a 0.8% yield.
+Peers: The company's peer group includes: Costco Wholesale Corporation (COST) with a 1.1% yield, Target Corp.
+(TGT) with a 2.6% yield and PriceSmart Inc. (PSMT) with a 0.7% yield.

-Conclusion: WMT did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks WMT as a 1-Star Very Weak stock.
+Conclusion: WMT did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks WMT as a 3-Star Hold stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $46.36 before WMT's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 40 years of consecutive dividend increases.
-At that price the stock would yield 4.1%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $55.82 before WMT's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 41 years of consecutive dividend increases.
+At that price the stock would yield 3.5%.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.